veronicadeleonh/veronicadeleonh.github.io/content/projects/basecase/index.md

 ![BaseCase Demo App](images/demo-apps.jpg)

-This library was a collection of tools that supported BaseCase's documentation.
-These tools would exemplify from BaseCase's more basic funtionalities until the most complex features, as well as product updates and use cases tutorials.
-I was fully responsible for the ideation, design (or redesign) and implementation of the tools.
+This library was a collection of tools that supported BaseCase documentation, illustrating everything from basic functionalities to complex features, along with product updates and use case tutorials.
+I was fully responsible for the ideation, design (or redesign), and implementation of these tools.

 ![BC Demo Apps Brief](images/bc-demo-apps-brief.svg)